Writing tools today are a long way removed from typewriters and carbon paper.

 1. Your Writing Program

 You probably use WordPress, Google Blogger, or a similar blogging platform.
-Your in-built editor is usually the best tool to write a new blog post.
+Your in-built editor is usually the best tool for writing a new blog post.

 Perhaps the only external writing tool you might need is a plain text editor for short texts or HTML code.